 Dr. Quake is also a professor of bioengineering and applied physics at Stanford University.

 Stephen Quake's interests lie at the nexus of physics, biology, and biotechnology.
-His research is concerned with developing new forms of biological automation and applying these tools to problems of biological and medical interest.
-Areas of interest include structural genomics, systems biology, microbial ecology, and nanoliter-scale synthetic chemistry.
+His research is concerned with developing new approaches to biological measurement and applying these approaches to problems of both fundamental and medical interest.
+Areas of interest include genomic diagnostics, systems biology, microbial ecology, and single cell genomics.

 Stephen R. Quake might be considered a plumber on a miniature scale—one who specializes in technologies that use tiny volumes of fluids, often contained on a single microchip within a maze of channels, valves, and collection wells.
 Quake has done more than unplug the kitchen sink, however.
 With a toolbox that draws upon the fields of physics, mathematics, engineering, and materials chemistry, he has developed technology that will allow scientists to integrate several complex experiments on a single device and devised an entirely new approach to the vexing challenge of growing protein crystals.